-An EDB*Plus connection to the Advanced Server database can be accomplished using secure sockets layer (SSL) connectivity.
+EDB*Plus can connect to the EDB Postgres Advanced Server database using secure sockets layer (SSL) connectivity.

-Using SSL requires various prerequisite configuration steps performed on the database server involved with the SSL connection as well as creation of the Java truststore and keystore on the host that will run EDB*Plus.
+Using SSL requires various prerequisite configuration steps performed on the database server involved with the SSL connection as well as creating the Java truststore and keystore on the host that runs EDB*Plus.

-The Java truststore is the file containing the Certificate Authority (CA) certificates with which the Java client (EDB*Plus) uses to verify the authenticity of the server to which it is initiating an SSL connection.
+The Java truststore is the file containing the certificate authority (CA) certificates.
+The Java client (EDB*Plus) uses the certificate to verify the authenticity of the server to which it is initiating an SSL connection.

 The Java keystore is the file containing private and public keys and their corresponding certificates.
 The keystore is required for client authentication to the server, which is used for the EDB*Plus connection.

-The following is material to which you can refer to for guidance in setting up the SSL connections:
+Refer to this material for guidance in setting up the SSL connections:

-For information on JDBC client connectivity using SSL, see the section on configuring the client in Chapter 4 “Using SSL” in The PostgreSQL JDBC Interface located at:
+For information on JDBC client connectivity using SSL, see Configuring the Client in the PostgreSQL JDBC Interface documentation.

-This section provides an example of configuring SSL on a database server to demonstrate the use of SSL with EDB*Plus.
+This example configures SSL on a database server to show the use of SSL with EDB*Plus.
 A self-signed certificate is used for this purpose.

 Step 1: Create the certificate signing request (CSR).